Federal judge sides with House Democrats over subpoena for Trump’s financial records

 Mehta added that he was "well aware that this case involves records concerning the private and business affairs of the President of the United States," dating back to well before he declared his candidacy.

+But, Mehta said, Democrats' subpoena fell within established congressional investigative and oversight powers, which generally only require that subpoenas serve some "valid legislative purpose."
+The judge noted that the probe could uncover conflicts of interest in the White House, as well as potential violations of the Foreign Emoluments Clause or the reporting requirements of The Ethics in Government Act of 1978.

-But, Mehta said, Democrats' subpoena fell within established congressional investigative and oversight powers.
-He said he would not stay his ruling pending appeal, despite the risk of permanently compromising Trump's private financial information, in part because of the public's strong interest in Democrats obtaining the records.
+Mehta said he would not stay his ruling pending appeal, despite the risk of permanently compromising Trump's private financial information, in part because of the public's strong interest in Democrats obtaining the records.
+That means the subpoena will take effect within 7 days unless it is stayed by another court on appeal.

 WHITE HOUSE TELLS MCGAHN TO DEFY HOUSE SUBPOENA; DOJ ASSERTS IMMUNITY